mpatelj/Automobile-Maintenance-Tracker/README.md

 ### Installation

+Download knockoutJS and UnderscoreJS library files

+Import the source code file into your project i.e js/tracker.js

-Run index.php file in the root directory.
+Run index.php file in the root directory

-The main source code is in js/tracker.js